 Methods for preparing and leading worship.
 Topics include personal spiritual preparation, guidance of the Holy Spirit, use of resources with emphasis on the use of Scripture, selection of worship materials, engagement with the Christian Year, discipleship and pastoral care through worship, and carrying out the planned services and events.
-Prerequisite: WL205, TH325
+A field experience component of at least 1 hour per week for twelve weeks is required.
+Prerequisite: TH325